-Sainsbury’s has strong brand recognition and loyalty and, despite a few slip-ups, has typically been one of the pioneers in its sector regarding ethical practices.
+In many regards, Sainsbury has been leading the way.
+Despite a few slip-ups, the firm has strong brand recognition and customer loyalty and has typically been one of the pioneers in its sector regarding ethical practices.

 Until 2017, Sainsbury’s was the world’s largest retailer of Fairtrade products.
-Its commitment and understanding of programs that support producers, particularly in developing countries, led to it challenging the orthodoxy in that year and setting up its own version of the program entitled ‘Fairly Traded’.
+Its commitment and understanding of programs that support producers, particularly in developing countries, continues with the firm setting up its version of the program entitled ‘Fairly Traded’.

-Sainsbury’s has committed to investing £1bn over 20 years on a program of green initiatives, which target becoming a net-zero business across its own operations by 2040.
-This aligns it to the highest ambitions of the Paris Climate Change Agreement and would see it achieve its target 10 years ahead of the UK Government’s own target.
+Sainsbury’s has committed to investing £1bn over 20 years on a program of green initiatives, which target becoming a net-zero business across its operations by 2040.
+This aligns it with the highest ambitions of the Paris Climate Change Agreement and would see it achieve its target ten years ahead of the UK Government’s target.

 Sainsbury stock, similar to the stores it operates, isn’t for everyone.
 But some investors are die-hard fans.
 The firm’s track record of promoting ethical business practices, strong dividends, and market dominance will appeal to many.

 The list of major shareholders shows many big firms are backing the stock to generate long-term returns, and there are signs that the management team have turned a corner in terms of getting their offering right.

 Costs will always be a concern for any firm in a sector with such tight margins, but with the stock currently out of a dip in price, many are looking to buy Sainsbury stock now.